 The Northern Shoveler, also known as the Shoveler, is a widely distributed and common duck.
 It breeds in northern regions of Europe and across much of North America.

-During the winter months, it can be found in various locations including southern Europe, the Indian subcontinent, Southeast Asia, Central, the Caribbean, and northern South America.
+It can be found in various locations in the winter months, including southern Europe, the Indian subcontinent, Southeast Asia, Central, the Caribbean, and northern South America.

 This duck is rarely seen in Australia.
 The Northern Shoveler is easily identifiable by its large, spoon-shaped bill, which it uses to filter small organisms from the water.
 It is a dabbling duck that feeds on seeds and aquatic plants.